Ironbound Resilience Hub Project at Ann Street School

 Project Duration: 2025 - Ongoing

-Consultant: Michael Baker International
+Consultant: Michael Baker International, Inc.

-Location: Ann Street School, Newark, NJ
+Location: Ann Street School, Newark, NJ 07105

-The Ironbound neighborhood is a dense, urban heat island area and sits at a natural topographic depression where stormwater accumulates, making many parts of the neighborhood subject to repetitive flooding.
+The Ironbound neighborhood is a dense, urban heat island area and sits at a natural topographic depression where stormwater accumulates, making many parts of the neighborhood vulnerable to flooding.
 In 2021, the remnants of Hurricane Ida brought a record-breaking amount of rainfall to the city, resulting in flooding, CSOs, damage to homes, and vehicles abandoned to rising floodwaters.

 This project will help address these stormwater management concerns by establishing the Ironbound Resilience Hub at Ann Street School.
 A “resilience hub” is a community space that provides direct hazard mitigation benefits and resources before, during, and after climate disruptions, such as flooding and heat waves.

-Stormwater management system: To address stormwater flooding, the project proposes using the large parking lot at Ann Street School for subsurface stormwater storage.
-An interconnected porous pavement system in Elm Road adjacent to the school will allow stormwater to infiltrate into the soil and to flow into the subsurface stormwater storage within the parking lot.
+1. Stormwater management system: To address flooding, the project proposes using the large parking lot at Ann Street School for subsurface stormwater storage.
+An interconnected porous pavement system in Elm Road next to the school will allow stormwater to infiltrate into the soil and to flow into the subsurface stormwater storage within the parking lot.
 The proposed design will provide an estimated 92,000 cubic feet of flood storage.

-Courtesy of Michael Baker International and the City of Newark.
+• Project area (marked in blue) proposed for design.
+Courtesy of Michael Baker International, Inc. and the City of Newark.

 Next